-- She Is Not My Girlfriend: "Fuck buddy" is more appropriate.
+- She Is Not My Girlfriend: Dylan tells his sister Annie that Jamie is not his girlfriend.
+"Fuck buddy" is more appropriate.

 - Smells Sexy: Hilarious for the audience, incredibly creepy for Dylan when he tries to sleep with someone other than Jamie.

-- Straight Gay / Manly Gay: Tommy — played by Harrelson — is the sports editor at GQ and generally acts traditionally manly, and also is very open about being gay.
+- Straight Gay: Tommy is the sports editor at GQ and generally acts traditionally manly, and also is very open about being gay.

 - At the beginning, after Jamie's boyfriend broke up with her, she says: "I really have to stop buying into this bullshit Hollywood cliché of true love. (sees a poster for The Ugly Truth) Shut up, Katherine Heigl, you stupid liar!"

 - Dylan's girlfriend breaks up with him right before they're supposed to go to a John Mayer concert.
 He remarks: "Thank you for doing this before the concert, by the way.
-Best breakup ever."
-Later, when she mentions to Jamie that his ex-girlfriend loves John Mayer, she pretends to retch.
+Best break-up ever."
+Later, when he mentions to Jamie that his ex-girlfriend loves John Mayer, she pretends to retch.

-- After Dylan and Jamie end their "friends with benefits" arrangement, they go out for a walk and both try to pick up someone.
+- After Dylan and Jamie end their Friends with Benefits arrangement, they go out for a walk and both try to pick up someone.
 Dylan notes that the woman he noticed is reading a book.
 Jamie responds: "It's probably Nicholas Sparks."
+It is, turns out.

 - Toplessness from the Back: We only see Jamie's bare back when she and Dylan first strip in front of each other.
 This is also used on several shots during the Sex Montage.